 1. Don’t Be an Expert.
 Be the Expert

-I recently attended one of Grant Cardone’s sales boot camps.
+A few years ago, I attended one of Grant Cardone’s sales boot camps.
 At 9:30am he took the stage and spoke for four hours straight.
 He told story after story and delivered insight after insight, barely pausing to catch his breath.
 I swear he didn’t even take a sip of water till we broke for lunch after 1:30 pm.

 Cardone had no powerpoint presentation.
 No notecards.
 No teleprompter.
 No outline.
 And he didn’t need them.